-As of January 2019, the number of jobs in the City of Williamsburg was 13, 832 with accommodation and food services being the largest industry.
-During 2018 employment in the region increased by 3.6%.
-The City continues to be a regional employment center, with nearly 11,000 in-commuters.
+As of January 2022, the number of jobs in the City of Williamsburg was 11,318 with accommodation and food services being the largest industry.
+The City continues to be a regional employment center, with more than 11,000 in-commuters.

-In the City of Williamsburg, over 95% of the population 18 years and older hold a high school diploma or GED.
-Moreover, of individuals 25 to 64, 52% have a bachelor's degree or higher which compares with 32.3% in the nation.
+In the City of Williamsburg, over 93% of the population 18 years and older hold a high school diploma or GED.
+Moreover, of individuals 25 to 64, over 50% have a bachelor's degree or higher which compares with 33.7% in the nation.

 Tourism & Education

-The City of Williamsburg's economy is largely supported by tourism and education, with two world-class institutions, the College of William and Mary and the Colonial Williamsburg Foundation, at the core.
-The majority of the 800 business establishments within the City either fall into the retail trade or accommodation/food services category, which cater to the 6-8 million annual area visitors.
+The City of Williamsburg's economy is largely supported by tourism and education, with two world-class institutions, the William & Mary and the Colonial Williamsburg Foundation, at the core.
+The majority of the 700 business establishments within the City either fall into the retail trade or accommodation/food services category, which cater to the 6-8 million annual area visitors.

-The major tourist attraction Colonial Williamsburg sold 560,000 tickets in 2016.
-The renowned College of William and Mary educates approximately 8,600 students who provide creativity, energy, and intelligence to our vibrant City.
+The major tourist attraction Colonial Williamsburg sold 533,700 tickets in 2019.
+In the fall of 2022, the renowned William & Mary enrolled approximately 9,517 students who provide creativity, energy, and intelligence to our vibrant City.

 Tourism Economic Expenditures Report for Williamsburg (Source: Virginia Tourism Corporation)

 It is important to note that the onset of the COVID-19 pandemic in March of 2020 greatly affected the year's tourism economic impact.